velnias75/NetMauMau-Qt-Client/README.md

 Requirements
 ------------

-It requires Qt in at least version 4.4 or Qt5
+It requires Qt in at least version 4.4 or Qt5.

-(for Qt versions < 4.6 in `mainwindow.ui` you'll need to replace all occurences of `Qt::ToolButtonFollowStyle` to `Qt::ToolButtonTextUnderIcon`)

 * [QGitHubReleaseAPI](https://github.com/velnias75/QGitHubReleaseAPI) for parsing the retrieving release information from the GitHub API
 * [libnotify-qt](https://github.com/velnias75/libnotify-qt) for *desktop-notifications* on new releases (**optionally**)